cosinekitty/astronomy/README.md

 - Calculates rise, set, and culmination times of Sun, Moon, and planets.

+- Finds civil, nautical, and astronomical twilight times (dusk and dawn).

 - Finds date and time of Moon phases: new, first quarter, full, third quarter (or anywhere in between as expressed in degrees of ecliptic longitude).